 8. Vanguard Alta Pro 263AP (Most flexible tripod)

 The Vanguard Alta Pro 263AP is an excellent option for landscape photographers who want advanced features at a much more reasonable price point than Gitzo or Feisol tripods.
 It’s relatively compact – though not as diminutive as the Peak Design Travel Tripod – and extends to a very respectable 70 inches.
 The center column can be positioned in a variety of ways, and the ball head can be rotated and repositioned in almost every manner imaginable.

 What I really like about this tripod for landscape photography are the little touches that make your shooting experience just a little more pleasant.
-The feet have metal tips for maximum stability (especially out in nature).
+The feet have metal tips for maximum stability (and while they might not seem especially useful, you’d be surprised how often they come in handy when you’re shooting in the great outdoors!).
 The center column can be repositioned while also adjusting its height, allowing you a near-unprecedented level of versatility.